 Statement for Peace

 Unity stands for peace in the presence of conflict; for love in the presence of hatred; for forgiveness in the presence of injury.
 Unity honors the many names for God, the many paths to God, the many ways to worship God; for there is only one power and presence of God and that God loves each one of us equally.
 It is therefore the position of Unity Worldwide Ministries and Unity to urge all nations, their leaders, and their people to turn to God, by whatever the name, for guidance during these challenging times and pursue peace, not war, for this is what honors the God of all our faith traditions.
 Unity stands for peace in our lifetimes.

 Honoring Diversity Within the Unity Movement

 We believe that all people are created with sacred worth.
-Therefore, we recognize the importance of serving all people within the Unity family in spiritually and emotionally caring ways.
+Therefore, we recognize the importance of serving all people in spiritually and emotionally caring ways.
 We strive in our ministries, publications and programs to reach out to all who seek Unity support and spiritual growth.
-It is imperative that our ministries and outreach be free of discrimination on the basis of race, color, gender, age, creed, religion, national origin, ethnicity, physical disability or sexual orientation.
-Our sincere desire is to ensure that all Unity organizations are nondiscriminatory and support diversity.
+Everyone is welcome here, regardless of race, color, gender, age, creed, religion, national origin, ethnicity, physical disability or sexual orientation.